fornaciari/boostsa/README.rst

-BooStSa - BootStrap Sampling in pyhton
+BooStSa - BOOtSTrap SAmpling in pyhton
 ======================================